 First things first, what on Earth is an IUD?

 An IUD, short for intrauterine device, is a tiny T-shaped contraceptive device that lives inside your uterus.
+It’s also sometimes called a coil.

 This tiny object has the power to keep you from getting pregnant using either copper or hormones.